Hair Tissue Mineral Analysis (HTMA)

 Also, be sure to choose a practitioner that uses either Trace Elements Lab or Analytical Research Labs.
 These labs are highly regarded in the hair testing space.
 They don’t wash the hair samples after they get them, unlike other labs.
 Not washing the hair sample is crucial for accurate results.

-As a hair mineral practitioner, I’d be honored to see if you are a good fit for my program.
+As a hair mineral practitioner, I’d like to see if you are a good fit for my program.
 Feel free to click on my program link below to learn more.

 Please note that A Hair Mineral Analysis (HTMA) is not intended to diagnose, treat, cure, reverse, or prevent any disease.
 It is not intended to replace any other medical test(s) that may be prescribed by your medical doctor.